 Supporting local entrepreneurship and building community one cup at a time!
-NEXT MEETING, WED., JANUARY 22nd, 2020 at American Underground (@Blackwell).
+Meetings are each Wednesday morning at 9:00am at American Underground (@Blackwell).

 Based on the notion that entrepreneurs discover solutions and engage with their communities over a million cups of coffee, the Ewing Marion Kauffman Foundation developed 1 Million Cups in 2012—a free program designed to educate, engage and inspire entrepreneurs around the country.
 Through the power of volunteers, 1 Million Cups has grown to more than 160 communities.